rotundasoftware/backbone.collectionView/README.md

 As you can see from the examples, the plural versions of the methods expect / return an array of "model references", whereas the singular versions expect / return just a single "model reference".

-There are five valid values for `by` option, which determine the type of model reference expected / returned:
+There are five valid values for `by` option, which correspond to the type of model reference expected / returned:
 * `"cid"` : The `cid` of the model.
 (This is the default value of the `by` option.)
 * `"id"` : The `id` of the model.
 * `"model"` : The model object itself.